Long Beach State has one former athlete and two coaches participating in the 2016 Rio Olympics.

-LaTanya Sheffield, a former Olympian and American record holder, enters her fourth year as an assistant coach at Long Beach State.
+LaTanya Sheffield, a former Olympian and American record holder, enters her sixth year as an assistant coach at Long Beach State.
 She works with the sprints, hurdles and relays.

 Sheffield has made an immediate impact at the Beach as the men’s team has won a Big West championship in each of her first four seasons.
 During that stretch, she has mentored eight All-Americans, 37 NCAA West Preliminary qualifiers, 66 all-conference performers and one Big West Men’s Track Athlete of the Year.

 In 2015, Sheffield's sprinters broke onto the national stage, earning multiple All-America honors.
 Cameron Glasgow, who was the 2015 Big West Men's Track Athlete of the Year, advanced to the NCAA Championships in the 400m and the 4x400 relay.
 He was joined by Michael Perez-Rogers, Dylan McCloskey and Jahmani Lockett in the relay event.
 The quartet also defended their Big West title and ran a school-record 3:06.2 to finish third in their heat (11th overall) at the NCAA West Preliminaries.
 In addition, Glasgow and Perez-Rogers took first and second in the 400m, while running on the third-place 4x100 relay team at the Big West Championships.
 Both of the women's relay teams earned all-conference honors as well.